gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 This step is important for your internal links to be properly mapped from your WordPress site to your Gatsby one.
 You can configure your WordPress permalinks structure in `Settings > Permalinks`.
 Make sure to check the **Post name** option.
+Another solution is to install the [Headless Node](https://wordpress.org/plugins/headless-mode/) WordPress plugin.
+Headless Node sets up a redirect for all users trying to access the site

 #### SEO Settings